← Back to Blog

 • Choose the right theme for their work type from the start (this decision matters more than most people realize)

-• Set up their text styles before adding content — this alone saves hours
+• Set up their text styles before adding content.
+This alone saves hours

 • Organize their projects intentionally, not just chronologically